 Apple’s latest decline continues a pattern of falling lower every time Wall Street’s talking heads insist it has hit a bottom.
 The stock mounted small rallies in January, February and March – only to fall further still each time.

-This chart demonstrates Apple’s two-steps-forward, three-steps-back performance so far this year:
+This chart shows Apple’s two-steps-forward, three-steps-back performance so far this year:

 But Apple’s decline extends back further than the beginning of the year.
-Right now it’s at seven months.
+Right now it’s approaching seven months.

 Here’s a timeline of Apple’s performance since late September:

 - Sept.
 18: Apple shares top $700 for the first time in their history.

 - Sept.
 24 – Nov.
 15: The stock loses 175 points – a 25% drop-off in less than two months.